-The following diagram shows a flow chart of the audio routing from the picture of the control panel above.
+The following diagram shows a flow chart of a routing example.
 Note that the PC-90 receives its input from the MMIO application via the MMIO_Analog_Out_L and MMIO_Analog_Out_R sources.
 These sources route any audio assigned to the analog outs into the PC-90.